Back to Whitepapers

 Infrastructure Foundation

-The right infrastructure for sovereign AI must satisfy three requirements simultaneously: run large-scale models without aggressive compression, keep all data within a single physical boundary for simplified audit controls, and sustain peak throughput during extended market stress events.
-The Dell PowerEdge XE9785L server with AMD Instinct MI355X accelerator was chosen to address all three requirements on a single server.
+Sovereign AI infrastructure for regulated financial services must satisfy three requirements on a single platform: run large-scale models without aggressive compression, keep all data within a single physical boundary for simplified audit controls, and sustain peak throughput during extended market stress events.
+The Dell PowerEdge XE9785L server with AMD Instinct MI355X accelerators addresses all three, delivering the compute density and memory capacity that IPRA's multi-agent architecture requires for continuous inference, document ingestion, and compliance monitoring.

 Table 5 | Dell PowerEdge XE9785L Hardware Configuration